arcayi/Deep-Live-Cam/README.md

 ![FaceTracking.gif](FaceTracking.gif)

-One or Two people on webcam or video file can be tracked. iRoopDeepFaceCam detects target faces from left of frame by default.
-It auto assigns max two sources faces to two target faces.
-You can reset face tracking at anytime if you need to switch sides.
-You can flip faces or detect faces form right of screen.
+Auto One or Two Face Tracking in iRoopDeepFaceCam takes your deep fake experience to the next level!
+With this feature, you can track up to two people in a frame on either a webcam or video file.
+The software automatically detects target faces from the left side of the frame and assigns up to two source faces to two target faces.
+This feature shines when two people are in the frame, allowing you to deep fake and track one or both faces with ease.

+Need to switch things up?
+You can reset face tracking at any time to switch sides, flip faces, or even detect faces from the right side of the screen.
+This breakthrough feature, combined with Mouth Mask mode, is incredibly powerful.
+It seamlessly tracks two people, even when the camera angle changes or the scene shifts, letting them interact naturally and even switch sides in the room.
+With iRoopDeepFaceCam's face tracking, you'll always know where the person is, making for a smooth and dynamic deep fake experience!

 ## Live Webcam Buttons

 ![livecam.jpg](livecam.jpg)

-To start the Live webcam you can click on the 'Live' button.
-It takes about 30 seconds for the preview window to show up.
-You can change the resolution to render the live deep fake.
-The higher you go the slower the face swap will be.
-You can resize the preview window independent of the webcam resolution.
+To kick off the Live webcam feature in iRoopDeepFaceCam, just hit the 'Live' button.
+It takes about 30 seconds for the preview window to pop up.
+You can adjust the resolution of the live webcam to suit your needs, but keep in mind that higher resolutions may slow down the face swap process.
+Feel free to switch resolutions based on your computer's power and performance.

+No worries about the preview window size—you can resize it independently of the webcam resolution.
+Want to go full screen?
+You can make the preview window as large as you like without affecting the deep fake rendering.
+The rendering will stay smooth, no matter the size of your preview window.
+Enjoy seamless deep fake fun with complete control over your setup!

 ## Disclaimer
 This software is meant to be a productive contribution to the rapidly growing AI-generated media industry.
 It will help artists with tasks such as animating a custom character or using the character as a model for clothing etc.